 - Do you have suicidal thoughts when you're feeling down?

-- Do you drink alcohol, smoke cigarettes or use recreational drugs?
+- Do you drink alcohol or use tobacco or recreational drugs?